-Deferred charges represent costs incurred in advance related to program services that will be delivered in the following year.
-These costs are recognized as expenses in the fiscal year when the productions are performed or other programs are delivered, and consist of royalties, marketing costs, event expenses, education program expenses, and the cost of labor and materials for sets and costumes.
+Deferred charges represent costs incurred in advance related to productions that will be staged in the following year.
+These costs are recognized as expenses in the season when the productions are performed and consist of royalties, marketing costs, and cost of labor and materials for sets and costumes.